 You can find various public transportation facilities in Australia which are reliable and affordable.
 Especially if you live far from the campus, public transport would be the best option to travel to and from your institution.

 Food expenses depend on you; if you prefer eating out, you may need to spend around AUD20 for a meal in an average restaurant.
-Weekly, you can expect to spend around AUD$130 to $280 on your groceries and eating out.
-But it still depends on your eating habit and you if prefer cooking on your own, it will be much more helpful to control the expenses on food.
+Weekly, you can expect to spend around AUD$130 to $280 on groceries and eating out.
+But it still depends on your eating habit and you.
+If you prefer cooking on your own, it will be much more helpful to control the expenses on food.

-To buy quality jeans and a good pair of shoes, you can look at spending around AUD100 to AUD150.
+To buy quality jeans and a good pair of shoes, you can spend around AUD100 to AUD150.
 If you need to visit a private hospital for a check-up, you may need to spend around AUD70 for an appointment.